Are You Currently in Grade 9?

 Do you want to apply for Grade 12 Headwaters for semester 2 next year?

-Download the Headwaters Application Form_2017 and Headwaters Teacher Form 2017 here.
 NOTE: YOU MUST DOWNLOAD THE APPLICATION BEFORE FILLING IT OUT AND SAVE BEFORE ATTACHING OR YOU WILL LOSE ALL WORK.
-Applications must be submitted as an email attachment.
-Applications need to be completed and submitted by the last day of course selection for your home school.
-The application involves an information form, statement of interest, one teacher reference and a copy of your transcript.
+Applications must be submitted as an email attachment (if you have difficulty, you can print, fill out, and email a picture) to email@example.com The application involves an information form, statement of interest, one teacher reference and a copy of your transcript.

 Talk to your guidance counselor about how to fill in your option sheet to get Headwaters on your schedule for next year